kopytjuk/imdb-checker/README.md

 ## Unittests

-In order to run unittests for availability logic:
+In order to run unittests for app's logic:

 ```
 pytest .\tests\